• Skip to content

 Active noise cancelling (ANC) is still evolving, especially on how to sample ambient sound, how to analyze the sampled ambient sound, and eventually how to effectively cancel the low-frequency ambient noise in real-time.

-Please note, active noise cancelling (ANC) currently is most effective for low-frequency noise only.
+Please note that active noise canceling (ANC) currently is most effective for low-frequency noise only.

 What are the differences among in-ear, on-ear and over-ear headphones?